readium/lcp-specs/notes/lcp-for-audiobooks.md

----
-layout: default
-permalink: "/lcp-for-audiobooks"
-title: "LCP for Audiobooks"
----
-# LCP for Audiobooks
+# Readium LCP for Audiobooks

 ## Status of this Document